How to send email from outlook in python

 With the above attributes set, you shall be able to send out the email since all the necessary info are provided.
 Below line of code will trigger to send email from outlook application.

-You may also wonder what if I just want to reply to a particular email instead of writing new email?
+You may also wonder what if you just want to reply to a particular email instead of writing new email?
 In this case, you will need to find out the email message first and then use the message.Reply() or message.ReplyAll() to reply to the original message.
 Do check on my this article.

 This is just a sample demo of how to send emails, and there are plenty of things you can do with pywin32 library, do check my other related articles, such as this.

 Last but not the least, welcome to any comments or questions.
+Follow me on twitter for more updates.